Reset (Canadian band): History

 Phil Jolicoeur stated the band planned to release a new album in summer 2012.
 The album, named "The Antidote", was later released in November 2012 through Cruzar Media.

 The band did perform at two consecutive Amnesia Rockfest in June 2014 and June 2015.
 In June 2014, it was the original lineup that played.
 However, due to paternal duties, Jean-Sébastien Boileau did not perform, and David Desrosiers performed the set on the Budweiser Stage at the same time as Megadeth and Meshuggah.
 In June 2015, the band played just before Propagandhi's set on the Thursday evening called Fuck The Sponsors Night with the new lineup.
-The band released its latest album No Resistance in the Spring of 2021.
+The band released its latest album No Resistance in the spring of 2021.

+In December 2024, Reset is slated to release their 7th studio album entitled "Seven" under Indy Rekordz owned by Reset frontman, Phil Joliceour.
+The new album is mixed, mastered, by Vincent Coté whom also performed the in studio drums towards all tracks on the full length.
+The new album is co-written by Phil Joliceour and guitarist Jay Ridge (Unemployed) circa 1997-2001 and also features several singles such as "Paranoid in Paradise" mixed and mastered by Dean Hajichristou of Epitaph Records, Parkway Drive, Protest the Hero, Obey the Brave.
+A francophone version of the single mixed by Vincent Cote is due to play across Quebec radio stations in 2025, while the original album single will reach international and satellite stations such as Sirius FM.
+Reset's current line-up retains their veteran drummer Gopal Devanathan (2015 - present), along with the introduction of guitarist Jay Ridge (2022 - present) and Pat Leclerc (2024 - present) on bass whom has previous perform live with the band at Rockfest in Montebello, Quebec Canada.